vrooje/ScienceTeamGuide/Draft Guide.md

 The Zooniverse consists of two main groups: one in the University of Oxford (UK) and one at the Adler Planetarium (Chicago, US).
 The Oxford group is lead by Chris Lintott (cjl@astro.ox.ac.uk) and the Chicago team by Arfon Smith (arfon@zooniverse.org).
 You'll be working with some combination of people in both these teams over the coming months.

-In addition to our amazing developers, whom you will meet during the process of building your project, there are some other names that will come up over the course of this document:
+In addition to our amazing developers, whom you will meet during the process of building your project, there are some other names that will may be useful:

 - David Miller - Visual design miller@zooniverse.org
 - Robert Simpson - Communication, web analytics, social media rob@zooniverse.org
-- David Weiner - Project management david@citizensciencealliance.org
-- Laura Whyte and Kelly Border - Education specialists laura@zooniverse.org and kelly@zooniverse.org
+- Laura Whyte and Kelly Borden - Education specialists laura@zooniverse.org and kelly@zooniverse.org

 ### JISCMail lists